Topic: Body Transport System Subtopic: Diseases of the transport system

 Answer: Iron is an important part of haemoglobin present in red blood cells, as we known that red blood cells are made up of protein and iron.

-- What is deoxygenated blood?
+- What is translocation?

 - How much is life of red blood cell?